COVID numbers updated at county jails - Santa Barbara News-Press

 SANTA BARBARA/SANTA MARIA — The Santa Barbara County Sheriff’s Office has updated numbers for COVID-19 cases related to the outbreaks that were discovered in late May at the jails in Santa Barbara and near Santa Maria.

-The Main Jail in Santa Barbara has now seen 37 COVID-19 cases.
-Of those, 19 inmates have recovered, and 18 cases remain active, said Robert Minter, sheriff’s adjutant.
-Of the 37 cases, nine inmates reported being symptomatic, and the other 28 were asymptomatic.
+The Main Jail in Santa Barbara has now seen 50 COVID-19 cases.
+Of those, 19 inmates have recovered, and 31 cases remain active, said Robert Minter, sheriff’s adjutant.
+Of the 50 cases, 11 inmates reported being symptomatic.

 At the Northern Branch Jail, there’s now a total of 14 COVID-19 cases, Mr. Minter said.
-Of those, 10 inmates recovered, one inmate was released, and three active cases remain at the facility near Santa Maria.
+Of those, 13 inmates recovered, and one inmate was released from the facility near Santa Maria.

-None of the COVID-positive inmates in this outbreak require hospitalization, nine inmates have reported being symptomatic, and five are asymptomatic.
+Mr. Minter said there are now no active COVID-19 cases at the Northern Branch Jail.

+During the outbreak, none of the Northern Branch jail’s COVID-positive inmates required hospitalization, Mr. Minter said.

 — Dave Mason